 Examine development and the changing cultures, politics, and economy of Cameroon and explore the immigrant experience of Cameroonians in France.

-- Learn about the negative effects indigenous communities face when their traditional way of life is replaced by a “western” lifestyle.
+- Discover the challenges indigenous communities face when their traditional way of life is replaced by a western lifestyle.

 Please visit the SIT Study Abroad website